nonoza/frontendmentor/qr-code-component-main/README-template.md

 ### Useful resources

-- [Example resource 1](https://sass-lang.com/guide) - The Sass website has been helping in following all the steps in building with Sass
+- [Sass](https://sass-lang.com/guide) - The Sass website has been helping in following all the steps in building with Sass